ArtemAlagizov/aws-ec2-docker-swarm-instructions/README.md

     * when launching the instance, uncheck “delete on termination” at 4.
 Add Storage to preserve data in case of instance restarts
     * the rest leave default
 * **attach elastic ip to the ec2 instance** (for the instance to have constant ip address, even after restarts)
+    * go to EC2 > NETWORK & SECURITY > Elastic IP addresses
+      * choose Allocate Elastic IP address
+         * create the elastic ip
+      * select your new elastic ip in EC2 > Elastic IP addresses
+         * choose Actions => Associate Elastic IP address
+         * associate your new elastic ip address with your running ec2 instance
 * **log in to the ec2**
     * **install git**
     ```